quartz-technology/daggerverse/nginx/README.md

 :bulb: You can either provide your Nginx configuration or use the default one.

-:warning: This module only targets exposing HTML website, it's not done for load balancing nor complex configuration.
+:warning: This module only targets exposing HTML Website, it's not done for load balancing nor complex configuration.

 ### Expose your built source on a server